krdesigns-com/krdesigns-com.github.io/_posts/2020-07-28-Boot-raspbian-ubuntu-20.04-official-from-SSD-without-microsd.md

 DPkg::Post-Invoke {"/bin/bash /boot/firmware/auto_decompress_kernel"; };
 ```

 Its DONE, you should now be able to boot from your SSD Drive without the need of your microSD anymore.
-Oh be sure you run `/boot/firmaware/auto_decompress_kernel` once and you are set.
+Once you complete the boot be sure you run `/boot/firmaware/auto_decompress_kernel` once and you are set.

 # Bonus trick for adding an Optimized UBUNTU-MATE windows for those who would like to used it as a Desktop